Isle of Wight Joint Stock Bank

 Brief history

-In 1842 Isle of Wight Joint Stock Bank was formed with the co-operation of Sir Richard Basset & Co, apparently to restore public confidence after the failure of local bank James Kirkpatrick & Co (est. c.1793) of Newport.
+In 1842 Isle of Wight Joint Stock Bank was formed with the co-operation of Sir Richard Bassett & Co, apparently to restore public confidence after the failure of local bank James Kirkpatrick & Co (est. c.1793) of Newport.
 The bank made an agreement with Roe and Blackford whereby their business was closed and the premises sold to the new bank of which they became joint managers.

 Isle of Wight Joint Stock Bank got into difficulties soon after its foundation.
 It was declared bankrupt and was acquired by National Provincial Bank of England in 1844, which converted the business into its Newport branch.